 As a graduate of Auburn University, Mr. Feldman received his Bachelor of Science degree in Finance, with a minor in Music.
 He is currently working on his Master’s in Math Education, and toward a Doctorate in Educational Technology.
 While attending Auburn, he played the bass trombone, tuba, euphonium, and tenor trombone in various ensembles including Symphonic Band, Concert Band, Campus Band, Jazz Band, Orchestra, Pep Band, and the Auburn University Marching Band.
 Mr. Feldman was also both lead and bass trombonist for the Auburn Knights Jazz Orchestra from 2001-2008.

 An important aspect of his life is family — his wife Bragan (a realtor and expert nose flute player), two children (Grier, Miss America 2029 and Barrett, 2032 Heisman Trophy Winner), two cats (Cleopatra Beyonce “Cleo” and Marc Antony “Twaney”), and one dog (a beautiful golden doodle, Biscuit).
-Outside of his professional interests, Mr. Feldman enjoys Auburn Football, golf, working out, and becoming involved in their new church home, Chelsea Village Baptist Church.
+Outside of his professional interests, Mr. Feldman enjoys Auburn Football, golf, working out, and being involved in their church home, Chelsea Village Baptist Church.

 Chris Diffey has been happily married to Patricia since June of 1996.
 He is the proud dad of one daughter (Morgan) and two sons (James and Matthew).
 Chris has enjoyed serving as the Minister of Music and Worship at Lakeside Baptist Church since November of 2004.
 Mr. Diffey achieved both a Bachelor of Music and a Master of Music with an emphasis in Church Music from Samford University.
 While at Samford, Chris was involved in several ensembles including the marching band, the wind ensemble, trombone choir, tuba choir, and two brass quintets.
 He also sang with the A Cappella Choir and University Chorale.
-Chris also played in the last two live band performances for Step Sing, which is when he met his future wife.
+Chris played trombone in the last two live band performances for Step Sing, where he met his wife.
 Chris Diffey enjoys worshiping the Lord, spending time with his family, serving his church family, and assisting with the Oak Mountain High School Band.
-There really isn’t much time to do anything else, but there really isn’t anything else he needs to do.
+There really isn’t much time to do anything else, but there really isn’t anything else he wants to do.

 Dance Team Sponsor